-- 1) No Betting Sponsor as title and/or presenting sponsor of a tournament; - 2) No betting exchanges permitted as a Betting Sponsor; - 3) Betting Sponsor and tournament advertising in and on broadcast (and shoulder programming) must comply with broadcast and local restrictions (i.e., in the event a territory does not allow the broadcast to be shown due to a ban on sports betting advertising, the tournament shall have the right to opt out of such sponsorship agreement); - No display of live odds for matches in the tournament venue or at other official tournament sites; - 5) Betting Sponsor on-court signage (Refer to Chart at end of this Exhibit AD): - No signage or banners on or in the immediate physical vicinity of the chair umpire or line umpire chair; - No signage or banners on or in the immediate physical vicinity of the player benches; and - No ads on videoboards when players are on court warming up or when playing (excluding changeovers and setbreaks); - 6) No Betting Sponsor logo or brand images on chair umpire or line umpire clothing; - 7) Credentials for Betting Sponsor representatives limited to non-player restricted areas (i.e., no access to player lounge or locker room; access to player restaurant and press conferences permitted if accompanied by tournament staff); - 8) Official player hotels shall not offer in-person tennis wagering; - No provision of Betting Sponsor informational or promotional materials to players/ player support team members/officials/tournament staff; - 10) No targeting minors; - Betting Sponsor may have informational booth in vendor area, which may include information on downloading the sponsor's app; - 12) No tournament shall receive compensation linked to the sponsorship from the Betting Sponsor based upon revenue or betting volume of their event; - 10% of the sponsor fee shall be paid to ATP as a contribution toward the expense of anti-corruption; - 14) Tournaments may not apply for sport gaming license or become a betting operator with any relationship to wagering on tennis; and - 15) Tournament owner(s), Tournament Director, Tournament Physicians and other staff who would regularly have direct contact with the players and/or are privy to non-public information about players must complete the Tennis Integrity Protection Programme (TIPP).
-Such staff likely includes, but is not limited to, the
+- No Tennis Betting Operator as title and/or presenting sponsor of a tournament; No naming rights to player areas; - 2) Only betting exchanges that also offer sportsbook betting are permitted as a Tennis Betting Operator; - 3) Tennis Betting Operator and tournament advertising in and on broadcast (and shoulder programming) must comply with broadcast and local restrictions (i.e., in the event a territory does not allow the broadcast to be shown due to a ban on sports betting advertising, the tournament shall have the right to opt out of such sponsorship agreement); Tennis Betting Operators may only use the ATP category stamp in advertisements when using the ATP-Tournament lockup logo, provided that the lockup logo may not be used with the image of an identifiable tennis player (regardless of whether the individual in the image competes on the ATP Tour). - No display of live odds for matches in the tournament venue or at other official tournament sites; - 5) Tennis Betting Operator on-court signage (Refer to Chart at end of this Exhibit AD): - No signage or banners on or in the immediate physical vicinity of the chair umpire or line umpire chair;

-Credentials Coordinator, Accommodation Coordinator, IT Coordinator, Head of Security, Media Director, Player Desk Staff and Massage Therapists.
+- No signage or banners on or in the immediate physical vicinity of the player benches; No signage or banners on player entrance arch; and and - No ads on videoboards when players are on court warming up or when playing (excluding changeovers and setbreaks); The Tennis Betting Operator logo may be placed on the shot clock and serve speed box; - Tennis Betting Operator logo cannot be the only logo/mark on backwall signage; and - No more than 40% of total on-court fixed signage (excluding LED) or 40% of total display time - 6) No Tennis Betting Operator logo or brand images on chair umpire or line umpire clothing; - 7) Tennis Betting Operator logo on media backdrops must be the same size as and appear no more frequently than other logos on the backdrop, and must be dispersed throughout the backdrop. - 8) Credentials for Tennis Betting Operator representatives limited to non-player restricted areas (i.e., no access to player lounge or locker room; access to player restaurant and press conferences permitted if accompanied by tournament staff); - 9) Official player hotels shall not offer in-person tennis wagering; - 10) No provision of Tennis Betting Operator informational or promotional materials to players/player support team members/officials/tournament staff; - 11) No targeting minors; - 12) Tennis Betting Operator may have informational booth in vendor area, which may include information on downloading the sponsor's app but should not directly encourage to place bets or promote a Tennis Betting Operator website URL; - 13) No tournament shall receive compensation linked to the sponsorship from the Tennis Betting Operator based upon revenue or betting volume of their event; - 14) 10% of the sponsor fee (based on gross revenue) shall be paid to ATP as a contribution toward the expense of anti-corruption; For combined events 5% shall be paid to each Tour toward the expense of anti-corruption; - 15) Tournaments may not apply for sport gaming license or become a betting operator with any relationship to wagering on tennis; and - 16) Tournament owner(s), Tournament Director, Tournament Physicians and other staff who would regularly have direct contact with the players and/or are privy to non-public information about players must complete the Tennis Integrity Protection Programme (TIPP).
+Such staff likely includes, but is not limited to, the Credentials Coordinator, Accommodation Coordinator, IT Coordinator, Head of Security, Media Director, Player Desk Staff and Massage Therapists.

-C. Repute and Integrity of Betting Sponsors
+C. Repute and Integrity of Tennis Betting Operators